-While many consumers might find the idea of chewing on a cricket revolting, there is a growing number accepting insects as cheaper forms of food.
+Many consumers might find the idea of chewing on a cricket revolting.
+But there is a growing number accepting insects as cheaper forms of food.

-The global population today hovers around 8 billion people and is estimated to be 9 billion by 2050, therefore farmers and governments are under severe pressure to ensure that growth’s food security.
+The global population today hovers around 8 billion people and is estimated to be 9 billion by 2050.
+Farmers and governments are under severe pressure to ensure that growth’s food security.

-In fact, the Food and Agriculture Organisation (FAO) estimates that the world needs to increase its food production by 70% by 2050.
+The Food and Agriculture Organisation (FAO) estimates that the world needs to increase its food production by 70% by 2050

-The main issues farmers face to produce extra food for another billion people are; a lack of land on which to grow food, climate constraints, use of chemicals regulations, and consumer pressure, to name a few.
+The main issue farmers face in producing extra food is a lack of land on which to grow food.
+Climate constraints, use of chemical regulations, and consumer pressure are also a problems.

 With this in mind, numerous companies producing insects and the equipment to help are evolving and finding lucrative niche markets.